 Eclipse Foundation Paperwork

-Firstly, please make sure to sign the Eclipse Foundation Contributor Agreement.
+Firstly, please make sure to sign the Eclipse Contributor Agreement.
 All you need in order to be an effective contributor to Jakarta EE 9 is sign the ECA, that’s it.
-You should be able to just sign it as an individual without having much to do with your employer.
-You may need some involvement from your employer if you want to be a committer instead of a contributor.
+You will be able to just complete it as an individual without any signatures from your employer.
+You don’t need to pay anything either.
+You will likely need some paperwork from your employer if you want to be a committer instead of a contributor.
 Being a committer typically comes much later and something you don’t need to worry about right away.

 If you have any questions on this, please let us know.
 For further reference, feel free to read this blog post by Wayne Beaton, director of open source projects at the Eclipse Foundation.
 Most of it is focused on the process to become a committer.
 There is also a FAQ on the ECA.